ISO Automation: Workflows to Improve Internal Control Systems

 ISO Workflow Automation with Activity Factory

 Due to the intricacies of regulations and requirements, many companies still struggle to secure compliance.
 One of the critical steps to ensuring compliance is the streamlining of workflows, which not only simplifies tasks but also provides a safety net for the organization.
-The purpose of a workflow is to divide processes into smaller steps which are passed to different people with the company.
+The purpose of a workflow is to divide processes into smaller steps that are passed to different people with the company.

 ISO workflow automation gives companies the ability to orchestrate tasks automatically and audit multiple tasks on a single web page.